-If your Webex Events (Classic) plan supports up to 3000 or more users, you get support for up to 3000 users in Webex Events (New).
-Webcast mode is included only for plans that support 3000 or more users.
-To upgrade your plan to support up to 3000 users contact your Webex account team.
+If your Events (classic) plan supports up to 3000 or more users, you get the same support for Events (new) with up to 10,000 users in webinars and 100,000 users in webcasts.
+Webcasts and Webex Assistant for Meetings are included only in plans that support 3000 or more users.
+To upgrade your plan to support 3000 or more users, contact your Webex account team.

-With Webex Events (New), a host can schedule an event from either the Webex site Home page or the Meetings page.
-The host can invite panelists, automatically start a practice session, choose Event or Webcast mode, and more.
-Events scheduled from the Webex Events (Classic) scheduler will continue to have the original Webex Events experience.
+With Events (new), a host can schedule an event from either the Webex site home page or the Meetings page.
+The host can invite panelists, automatically start a practice session, choose webinar or webcast mode, and more.
+Events scheduled from the Events (classic) scheduler will continue to have the original Events experience.

-Event attendees will join on a brand new welcome page.
+Event attendees will join on a brand-new welcome page.
 If registration is required, attendees will register and answer questions on this page.
+Hosts can customize the welcome and registration pages, and can also assign roles to attendees.

 Presenters can share content optimized for motion and video with computer audio.